Trello Review 2026 - Features, Pricing & Deals

 How does Trello compare to other project management tools?

 Trello stands out with its simple, visual card-based system that's easier to learn than complex alternatives.
 Unlike tools with steep learning curves, Trello lets you start organizing tasks in minutes.
-It's perfect for teams that need flexibility and visual organization, but might not offer enough features for complex projects that need detailed reporting or resource management.
-While Asana and Monday.com provide more robust features, Trello wins for teams wanting a straightforward, visual way to track progress without overwhelming options.
+It's good for teams that need flexibility and visual organization, but won't cut it for complex projects that need detailed reporting, Gantt charts, or built-in time tracking.
+While Asana and Monday.com provide more customization and reporting, Trello wins for teams wanting a straightforward, visual way to track progress without overwhelming options.

 Can I use Trello effectively with the free plan?

 Yes!
 The free plan works great for individuals and small teams with basic needs.
-You'll get unlimited cards, up to 10 boards per workspace, unlimited Power-Ups per board, and 10MB file attachments.
-The main limits you'll hit are the 10-board maximum and 10-collaborator limit.
+You'll get unlimited cards, lists, and members, up to 10 boards per workspace, 1 Power-Up per board, 10MB file attachments, and 250 automation runs per month.
+The main limits you'll hit are the 10-board maximum and single Power-Up per board.
 Many users stick with the free plan for personal projects and small team coordination.
-If you need more boards, unlimited team members, or larger file attachments, you'll want to look at the paid plans.
+If you need more boards, multiple Power-Ups per board, or larger file attachments, you'll want to look at the paid plans.

 How secure is my data on Trello?